liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/12-creating-ios-screenlets.markdown

 authenticate users, interact with Dynamic Data Lists, view assets, and more.
 What if, however, there's no screenlet for *your* use case?
 No problem!
 You can write your own--anyone can create a screenlet.
-Extensibility is a key strength of Screens.
+Extensibility is a key strength of Liferay Screens.

-This tutorial shows you how to create your own screenlet.
+This tutorial explains how to create your own screenlets.
 As an example, it references code from the sample
 [Add Bookmark screenlet](https://github.com/liferay/liferay-screens/tree/1.0.0/ios/Samples/AddBookmark-screenlet),
 that saves bookmarks to Liferay's Bookmarks portlet.

-Before creating your first screenlet, you might want to learn the [architecture](/develop/tutorials/-/knowledge_base/6-2/architecture-of-liferay-screens-for-ios) of Liferay Screens for iOS, to understand the components that comprise a screenlet.
+To understand the components that comprise a screenlet, you might want to first analyze the [architecture](/develop/tutorials/-/knowledge_base/6-2/architecture-of-liferay-screens-for-ios) of Liferay Screens for iOS.
 Without further ado, let the screenlet creation begin!

 ## Determining Your Screenlet's Location [](id=determining-your-screenlets-location)